How to Take the Stress Out of Holiday SpendingDec 04, 2020

-It’s okay to not love the holidays.
-They can be overwhelming.
-As soon as November hits, we’re inundated with everything holiday: special merchandise, endless sales, parties, plans and lots of pressure.
-If you’re not feeling like your best self — financially, romantically, emotionally — the holiday blues can hit hard.
+It’s okay to feel stress and anxiety about holiday spending.
+The holidays can be overwhelming.
+As soon as November hits, we’re inundated with everything holiday: special merchandise, endless sales and lots of pressure.
+This year, though, the holiday season will be especially challenging for those families facing financial obstacles due to COVID-19.
+If you’re not feeling like your best self — financially or emotionally — the holiday blues can hit hard.
 When you add the stress of holiday spending to the equation, many people find that the season sets them up for disappointment.

-It’s easy to fall victim to overscheduling during the holiday season if you try to do it all.
-Chances are you have certain cherished holiday traditions that bring you the most joy.
+It’s easy to fall victim to traditional expectations during the holiday season.
+Chances are you have certain cherished holiday traditions that bring you the most joy, some of which may need to be altered or simplified to suit current circumstances.
 Think about what’s important to you and your family.
-If your wish is to simply spend quality time at home, start practicing saying ‘No’ to event overload, without the guilt.
+If your wish is to simply spend quality time with your immediate family and closest friends, start practicing saying ‘No’ to those outside your immediate circle, without the guilt.

 Remember that, for many people, the holiday season includes some time off work.
 If you’re expecting some vacation time, it’s important to try to rest and recharge your batteries for the new year.

 Sticking to your holiday budget and keeping your spending in check takes a little planning and communication.
-There is still time to propose new traditions with friends and family that focus on quality time spent together, secret Santas, gift swaps or getting together to give back to the community (dinner at a soup kitchen, food bank and other volunteering activities).
+There is still time to propose new traditions with friends and family that focus on quality time spent together.
+For those you can’t see in person, schedule online chats.
 If your budget is particularly tight this year, a tactful and thoughtful heads-up may also be necessary, especially for people whose expectations are different than yours.

-You might find it easier to stick to a holiday budget if you limit your spending to cash or debit.
+You might find it easier to stick to a holiday budget if you limit your spending to debit.
 For purchases where you absolutely need a credit card, be sure you can pay off that purchase in January.
-Avoiding credit also mean avoiding unwelcome post-holiday credit cards bills.
+Avoiding credit also means avoiding unwelcome post-holiday credit card bills.

-If you have debt problems, you can also speak with a professional to .
+If you need help solving your debt problems, it’s best to speak with a professional to learn about your options.
 A Licensed Insolvency Trustee can help you decide what debt relief option would work best for you.